terraform-ibm-modules/terraform-ibm-event-notifications/solutions/standard/DA-types.md

 ## Service credential secrets <a name="service-credential-secrets"></a>

-When you add an IBM Event Notification service from the IBM Cloud catalog to an IBM Cloud Projects service, you can configure service credentials.
-In the edit mode for the projects configuration, select the Configure panel and then click the optional tab.
+When you add an IBM Event Notification deployable architecture from the IBM Cloud catalog to IBM Cloud Project, you can configure service credentials.
+In edit mode for the projects configuration, from the configure panel click the optional tab.

 To enter a custom value, use the edit action to open the "Edit Array" panel.
 Add the service credential secrets configurations to the array here.